If a relative or spouse passes away, it’s important to know who’s responsible for their credit card debt after death.

 If you’re wondering what happens to credit card debt after the death of a spouse or family member in Australia, the answer is that it depends on the circumstances.

-Was the credit card in your relative’s name only or in both your names?
+One of the first questions to ask is was the credit card in your relative’s name only or in both your names?
 If it’s a joint account, you’re equally liable to pay the outstanding balance.
 If the credit card debt is only in the name of your deceased spouse, the liability will be paid out of the deceased’s estate.
 If there’s not enough money, the creditor is likely to offer you a payment plan or write the debt off.
 With so many variables, we have outlined what happens to credit card debt after death and the steps you can take to deal with it.

 Secured and unsecured debt

 The management of debts for a deceased estate varies based on which of the following debt categories it falls into:

 - Unsecured debt.
 Credit card debt is a prime example of unsecured debt because a credit card is not tied to an asset (such as your car or home).
 With this type of debt, lenders have limited recourse to claim your assets if unsecured debt is left unpaid.
 These factors are partly why interest rates and fees can be so high for unsecured products.